Aliya2817/marketing-campaign-scheduling-sdet-Inflection/README.md

 ### Steps to run test suite
 1. Ensure you have python 3.9 or greater
-2. You should able to create virtual env in python
+2. You should be able to create virtual env in python
 3. If above two requirements are satisfied, run below commands
    1. Make shell script executable
      ```